- PROFESSOR Medicine, Hematology and Medical Oncology

 In the News

 Dr. Holcombe discusses treatment of colon cancer in The Daily News feature The Daily Check Up.

 1. Colon cancer prevention: Colon cancer is the third leading cause of cancer death for both men and women in the United States.
 Preventing this disease through the development of novel agents, many of them derived from naturally occurring compounds, is an area of specific interest.
 These compounds are undergoing testing both in the laboratory and in pilot clinical trials.

-5. Clinical and Translational Research: Dr. Holcombe’s major focus has been on the development of hypothesis-driven, investigator-initiated trials in the area of gastrointestinal malignancies.
-Currently, Dr. Holcombe has several clinical trials in development for the treatment of patients with colon cancer, including one supported by an NIH R21 grant for which he holds an IND from the FDA.
+3. Clinical and Translational Research: Dr. Holcombe’s major focus has been on the development of hypothesis-driven, investigator-initiated trials in the area of gastrointestinal malignancies.
+Currently, Dr. Holcombe has several clinical trials in development for the treatment of patients with colon cancer and other gastrointestinal malignancies.

 Nguyen AV, Albers CG, Holcombe RF.
 Differentiation of tubular and villous adenomas based on Wnt pathway-related gene expression profiles.
 International journal of molecular medicine 2010 Jul; 26(1).

 Najdi R, Holcombe RF, Waterman ML.
 Wnt signaling and colon carcinogenesis: beyond APC.
 Journal of carcinogenesis 2011; 10.